oookoook/spider-trait-database/docs/api.md

 We can define three paging parameters for each query:

 * `count` - if set to true (`count=true`), the response will contain information about the total number of records matching the filter.
-Usually used only with the query for the first page.
+The parameter is usually used only with the query for the first page.
 * `limit` - number of records returned.
 Default is 10 records.
-* `offset` - number of records from start to ommit.
-Used for subsequent queries to fetch more pages.
+* `offset` - number of records from start to omit.
+The parameter is used for subsequent queries to fetch more pages.
 Default is 0.

-A na example of subsequent queries:
+An example of subsequent queries:

 ```http